nimsarr/neujcc-web/README.md

 # neujcc-web
-A website for the Northeastern University Japanese Culture Club.
+A defunct website for the Northeastern University Japanese Culture Club.

+New website at neujcc.com!